Logo-stateuniv

 Athletics

-The athletics department is known as the Raiders.
-They compete in the Michigan Community College Athletic Association (MCCAA) and the National Junior College Association (NCJAA).
+The Raiders compete in the Michigan Community College Athletic Association (MCCAA) and the National Junior College Association (NCJAA).
 Intervarsity sports include men’s basketball, women’s basketball, men’s cross country, women’s cross country, golf, softball, volleyball, and tennis.

 Faculty